Showing posts with label Kenneth Wapnick. Show all posts

 Beyond Pain

 I’ve been in one kind of pain or another for most of the last two years.
-Most of it is sports related.
-It started with a condition called "tennis elbow," which lasted for about four months.
-When I recovered, I then I stretched a tendon on my left shoulder.
-Once that healed, I hurt both my Achilles tendons, then had plantar fasciitis, and the most recent one, since last October, is a intermittent lower back/hip pain that seems to move from one place to another.
+Most of it is sports-related.
+It started with a case of "tennis elbow," that lasted about four months.
+Once I healed, I stretched a tendon in my left shoulder.
+After that came injuries to both Achilles tendons, then plantar fasciitis, and most recently a nagging lower back and hip pain that's been coming and going since last October, shifting from one spot to another.

-I dropped off my son at school last Friday -- I’m in Buenos Aires and he’s taking Spanish classes for three weeks – and decided to run some errands before I picked him up.
-I had a lot of walking to do and as I walked, I noticed a burning feeling in my lower back and my left knee.
+Last Friday, after dropping off my son at his Spanish class in Buenos Aires—he’s here for a three-week course—I decided to run some errands before picking him up again.
+I had a lot of walking to do, and as I made my way through the city, I started to feel a burning sensation in my lower back and a dull ache in my left knee.

-I watched my mind fight the pain and become lost in it and then become conscious again as I let go.
-Eventually, I settled into peaceful acceptance.
-I remembered one of my favorite lines in the Workbook Lesson 135:18-1, “What could you not accept, if you knew that everything that happens, all events, past, present and to come are gently planned by One Whose only purpose is your good?”
+There, I watched my mind go to war with the pain, then slowly let go as I slipped into peaceful acceptance.
+I remembered a line from Lesson 135 of the Course (135:18-1): “What could you not accept, if you but knew that everything that happens, all events, past, present and to come, are gently planned by One Whose only purpose is your good?”

-In the middle of the worst pain I’ve had in a while, I was suddenly happy.
-The pain didn’t stop, but it ceased to be the focal point of my awareness.
-My mind was no longer consumed with it.
-As I looked around the cafe I had the feeling I was seeing through a veil.
-The images beyond the veil didn't seem so real and important anymore.
-The Joy I felt came from the awareness that I wasn't there.
-I remembered Ken Wapnick's seminar entitled "Finding Joy in a Joyless world," where he quoted this line from the Text CH6-II:6 “How else can you find joy in a joyless place except by realizing that you are not there?"
+In the middle of one of the worst pain episodes I’ve had in a while, I felt... calm and at peace.
+The pain didn’t go away, but it stopped being the center of my awareness.
+My mind was no longer consumed by suffering.
+Looking around the café, everything appeared slightly veiled, less real, less urgent.
+The joy I felt came from the awareness that I wasn’t defined by this pain.
+The "I" that I had constructed; the one that suffered; the one that argued with the reality of the physical sensations; was no longer there.
+I remembered a title from a Ken Wapnick's seminar: “Finding Joy in a Joyless World,” where he quotes from Chapter 6 of the Text (6-II:6): “How else can you find joy in a joyless place except by realizing that you are not there?”

-Yesterday, I woke up free of pain.
-I can’t say the pain won’t come back, but right now, it doesn’t seem as important.
-The lessons will come and they will stay for as long as I need them.
-True healing is always of the mind.
+Yesterday, I woke up pain-free.
+Will the pain return?
+Probably.
+But right now, it doesn’t seem important.
+The lessons has been useful and I am willing to revisit it again, should it re-surface.
+Real healing is always of the mind.

 Mar 14, 2008